metal-stack-cloud/terraform-provider-metal/README.md

 }
 ```

 To obtain an `api token` for creating resources, visit [metalstack.cloud](https://metalstack.cloud).
-Head to the the `Token` section and create a new one with the desired permissions.
+Head to the the `Access Tokens` section and create a new one with the desired permissions, name and validity.
 **Note:** Watch out to first select the desired organization and project you want the token to be valid for.

 Configure the provider by providing the following values: